 Please read our Workshop Refund and Cancellation Policies prior to check out.

 If you need assistance in paying for a workshop or event, check out our Share the Music Scholarships.

 The Handmade Music School presents Duet Singing with Ashlee Watkins and Andrew Small on Tuesday, July 27, 2021 from 4:00 - 5:00pm EDT.
 This workshop will in-person at the Floyd Country Store in Downtown Floyd, VA and will also be live-streamed on our Crowdcast channel.
 Cost is $30 for in-person tickets or a minimum contribution of $5 (suggested donation of $15) for online registrations.Find out more

-The Handmade Music School presents Clawhammer Banjo with Nora Brown on Thursday, May 6, 2021 at 3:00 EDT.
+The Handmade Music School presents Old Time Fiddle Fundamentals with Andrew Small on Thursday, June 24, 2021 at 3:00 EDT.
 The workshop will be presented via Crowdcast as part of our Handmade at Home online series.
 Cost is a minimum contribution of $5 (suggested donation of $15).Find out more

 The Handmade Music School, along with The Floyd Country Store, is excited to announce the Floyd County Old Time Music Get-Together at the beautiful EcoVillage in Floyd County, Virginia!
 This amazing four day camp will take place Thursday, March 24 - Sunday, March 27, 2022 (rescheduled from March 2020).
 Instructors include Caleb Klauder, Sammy Lind, Nadine Landry, Reeb Willms, Tatiana Hargreaves, Jake Blount, Adam Hurt, and Phil Jamison.
 Cost is $400 for the four day camp.Find out more